uabrc/researcher_facing_readthedocs/source/index.rst

 ..
 Main UAB RC documentation for anything relating to Cheaha and the new UAB Cloud system.

 UAB Research Computing Documentation
 ====================================

+.. important:

+   The main documentation for UAB Research computing has been moved to `uabrc.github.io <uabrc.github.io>`__.
+Please visit there for up-to-date documentation

 .. add short blurb about research computing here